yoctoalex/f5-agility-labs-dns/docs/class6/lab/lab1.rst

 Opera with VPN to Test Geo Services
 -----------------------------------

-In order to test geo-proximity rules, you can use your own VPN service (if you have one), remote desktop to a VM in a different region (if you have one), or alternatively use the Opera browser; the latter approach is within the scope of this lab.
+In order to test geo-proximity rules, you can use your own VPN service (if you have one), remote desktop to a VM in a different region (if you have one), or alternatively use the Opera browser (installed in your **UDF Course**), which is approach covered in this lab.

 Open the Opera browser, click **Settings**,  **Advanced**, **Features** and then **Enable VPN**.